zhw2590582/FlvPlayer/README.md

         // On the mobile side, try to activate the audio after the user touches the screen.
         touchResume: true,

-        // Segment decoding size, with reduced memory usage, the default is 1M
+        // Video chunk size, the default is 1M
-        chunkSize: 1024 * 1024,
+        videoChunk: 1024 * 1024,

+        // Audio chunk size, the default is 64kb
+        audioChunk: 64 * 1024,

         // Whether to play automatically
         autoPlay: false,